-- The special residence permit is issued to a foreign citizen who might be a victim of human trafficking.
-Such instances are specified in the Law of Georgia on Combating Human trafficking.
+1. The Special Residence Permit is issued to a foreign citizen who might be a victim of human trafficking.
+Such instances are specified in the Law of Georgia on Combating Human Trafficking.

 To apply, you need:

-3. Temporary residence permit is issued to a foreigner, who according to the Law of Georgia on the elimination of Domestic Violence, Protection of and Support to its Victims, has been recognized as a victim of domestic violence;
+3. A Temporary Residence Permit is issued to a foreigner, who according to the Law of Georgia on the elimination of Domestic Violence, Protection of and Support to its Victims, has been recognized as a victim of domestic violence.

 What Are The Benefits Of Having A Residence Permit?

-Being as Georgia has a 365 day visa on arrival for many nationalities, you may be wondering, why get a residence permit?
-There are a lot of reasons.
+Since Georgia has a 365 day visa on arrival for many nationalities, you may be wondering, why get a residence permit?
+There are a lot of reasons:

 - Visa runs won’t last forever.
 Not only can visa runs be problematic, as during COVID-19, but Georgia’s uniquely flexible visa is unlikely to continue forever.
 90 days in 180 is likely to come into force at some point in this decade and we may not get much warning.
-Meaning, if you have not taken steps to qualify for residency, you may not be prepared to do so last minute and end up unable to.
+Meaning, if you have not already taken the steps to qualify for residency, you may not be prepared to do so last minute.

 - First step to permanent residency and citizenship.
-If you are looking for Georgia to be a long term home, 10 years uninterrupted residency here is important.
-Though there are some options to get permanent residency before the 10 year mark.
+If you are looking for Georgia to be a long term home, maintaining 10 years of uninterrupted residency here is important.
+However, there are also some options to get permanent residency before the 10 year mark.

 - Conveniences with public and private services.
-From online access to government services to better and simpler treatment with banks, utility companies and more.
-Having an ID card simplifies your admin in many ways.
+From online access to government services to better and simpler treatment with banks, utility companies, & more, having an ID card simplifies your admin here in many ways.

 - Essential for some services.
-For example, if you wanted to apply for a visa from the UK visa centre in Georgia, you must be a resident or citizen of Georgia.
-Otherwise you would have to return to your home country to apply for such a visa.
-Some other limited benefits in terms of travel to other countries may exist but you’d need to check with the country you wanted to travel to.
+For example, if you wanted to apply for a visa from the UK visa center in Georgia, you must be a resident or citizen of Georgia.
+Otherwise, you would have to return to your home country to apply for such a visa.
+Some other limited benefits in terms of travel to other countries may also exist, but you’d need to check with the country to which you wish to travel.

 - Unexpected Benefits.
 In an unpredictable world, we discovered in 2021 that the only way to get vaccinated against COVID in many countries was to be a resident.
 Only limited countries offered vaccination to tourists.
-Residents were able to get vaccinated from the very first rollout of vaccine, tourists still are not (at time of writing, May 22nd 2021).
+Residents of Georgia were able to get vaccinated from the very first rollout of the vaccine, but at the time of writing, tourists still are not (as of May 22nd, 2021).

 Major Changes To Residency Application Eligibility